Blind-Striker/dotnet-otel-aspire-localstack-demo/README.md

 # Tracing the Future: Enhanced Observability in .NET with OpenTelemetry

-This repository hosts the demonstration for the "Tracing the Future" presentation, scheduled for [Devnot's .NET Conference 2024](https://dotnet.devnot.com/index.html).
+This repository hosts the demonstration from the "Tracing the Future" presentation, delivered at [Devnot's .NET Conference 2024](https://dotnet.devnot.com/index.html).
 The project showcases practical implementations of OpenTelemetry to improve observability within .NET applications as well as using Aspire with AWS and LocalStack for local development.

 The demo includes two main scenarios: HTTP and SNS/SQS, highlighting synchronous and asynchronous communication between microservices.